MaximumADHD/Roblox-Studio-Mod-Manager/README.md

 # Features
-* Runs and installs 100% independently of Roblox Studio's standard bootstrapper, in a directory separate from the one Roblox uses.
+* Runs and installs 100% independently of Roblox Studio's bootstrapper, in a directory separate from the one Roblox uses.
 * File overrides are sustained between updates.
 * Updates are applied incrementally to a single directory.
 * Provides a flexible flag editor, allowing you to toggle engine features.